Manage an App Service plan in Azure

 Tip

-If you want to create a plan in an App Service Environment, you can select it in the Region and follow the rest of the steps as described below.
+If you want to create a plan in an App Service Environment, you can select it in the Region list and follow the rest of the steps as described in this section.

 You can create an empty App Service plan, or you can create a plan as part of app creation.

-1. To start creating an App Service plan, go to Create App Service Plan on the Azure portal.
+1. To start creating an App Service plan, go to Create App Service Plan in the Azure portal.

-Create an App Service plan in the Azure portal.
+Screenshot that shows the Create App Service Plan page in the Azure portal.

 2. Configure the Project Details section before configuring the App Service plan.